Bringing AI Agents for Troubleshooting

 Opportunity

-• Shows real-time explanations for failures
+• Real-time explanations for failures

-• Makes users feel guided—not stuck
+• A guided experience, users feel supported, not stuck

 Design Process